What is OCD?

 Play video games.
 This can be a good way to distract yourself until the anxiety passes.

 Try some relaxation techniques.
 Activities like yoga or meditation are often helpful in reducing anxiety.
+For more ideas, check out our article on relaxation.

 Cry.
 Crying is a healthy and normal way to express your sadness or frustrations.
 It’s not weak or dumb to cry when you’re feeling down.